 Compare the top restaurant POS systems on features, pricing, payments, and more.

-Founded around the same time, TouchBistro and Epos Now each have about a decade of experience in the POS space.
+Founded around the same time, TouchBistro and Epos Now each have more than a decade of experience in the POS space.
 Over time, both companies have developed comprehensive restaurant POS systems and have expanded into international markets.

 But while the two companies have had similar trajectories, both have developed very different products.
 Our TouchBistro vs Epos Now reviews will start with an overview of each system, highlighting some of the areas of overlap and digging into the key differences.